 Keywords: acquisition, acquisition strategy, agile acquisition, "big bang" acquisition, contracting, evolutionary acquisition, information technology, software engineering, spirals, systems engineering

-Developing and executing an effective acquisition strategy requires "systems thinking" to ensure the various elements of the strategy are integrated, and interdependencies are understood and accounted for during execution of the strategy.
-The acquisition strategy is dynamic in that it must reflect changes that occur often during execution.
-Cost, schedule, and system performance (or capability) trade-offs may also be required, and program managers will need the insight to make informed decisions based on understanding the risks involved in achieving desired outcomes.
+Developing and executing an effective acquisition strategy requires "systems thinking" to ensure that the various elements of the strategy are integrated and that interdependencies are understood and accounted for during execution of the strategy.
+The acquisition strategy is dynamic in that it must reflect changes that occur during execution.
+Cost, schedule, and system performance (or capability) tradeoffs may also be required, and program managers will need the insight to make informed decisions based on understanding the risks involved in achieving desired outcomes.
 Therefore, systems engineering plays a key role in both planning and executing this strategy.

 How agencies acquire the products and services they need to perform their operations (or execute their mission) varies depending on the criticality or urgency of the product or service to the agency's mission.
-Another factor is whether the acquisition entails investments or allocation of relatively large amounts of agency resources.
-Acquisition planning for major, complex efforts requires greater detail and formality, and a greater, earlier need for systems engineering.
-Acquisition management at this level often requires balancing the equities of multiple stakeholders by establishing and executing a governance process that strikes a balance between the desire for consensus and the agility needed to make trade-offs among cost, schedule, and the capabilities delivered to address changing needs and priorities.
-Because of the challenges inherent in such an acquisition environmentpolitical, organizational/operational, economic, and technicalthe FAR requires program managers to develop and document an acquisition strategy to articulate the business and technical management concepts for achieving program objectives within imposed resource constraints.
-MITRE systems engineers are often called upon to help develop and execute this strategy.
+Another factor is whether the acquisition entails the allocation of relatively large amounts of agency resources.
+Acquisition planning for major, complex efforts requires greater detail and formality and has a greater, earlier need for systems engineering.
+Acquisition management at this level often requires balancing the equities of multiple stakeholders by establishing and executing a governance process that strikes a balance between the desire for consensus and the agility needed to make tradeoffs among cost, schedule, and the capabilities delivered to address changing needs and priorities.
+Because of the challenges inherent in such an acquisition environment—political, organizational/operational, economic, and technical—the FAR requires program managers to develop and document an acquisition strategy to articulate the business and technical management concepts for achieving program objectives within imposed resource constraints.
+MITRE SEs are often called on to help develop and execute this strategy.

 Best Practices and Lessons Learned

-Focus on Total Strategy: Avoid the temptation to only focus on the contracting aspects of an acquisition strategy.
+Focus on total strategy.
+Avoid the temptation to only focus on the contracting aspects of an acquisition strategy.
 In many agencies, the term "acquisition strategy" typically refers to the contracting aspects of an acquisition effort.
-This view tends to ignore other factors that influence a successful outcome, including technical, cost or schedule, which often have interdependencies that must be considered to determine how to acquire needed capabilities.
+This view tends to ignore other factors—including technical, cost, and schedule—that influence a successful outcome and often have interdependencies that must be considered to determine how to acquire needed capabilities.
 The overall strategy for doing so will be shaped and influenced by a variety of factors that must be considered individually and collectively in planning and executing the acquisition effort.

-Apply Early Systems Engineering: In essence, the FAR requires federal agencies to have increasingly greater detail and formality in the planning process for acquisitions that are more complex and costly.
-These major or large-scale federal acquisition efforts also have a greater need for application of sound systems engineering principles and practices, both within the government and among the suppliers (industrial base) of the products and services.
+Apply early systems engineering.
+In essence, the FAR requires federal agencies to have increasingly greater detail and formality in the planning process for acquisitions that are more complex and costly.
+These major or large-scale federal acquisition efforts also have a greater need for the application of sound systems engineering principles and practices, both within the government and among the suppliers (industrial base) of the products and services.
 A well-known axiom of program/project management is that most programs fail at the beginning .
-In part this can be attributed to inadequate systems engineering, which when done effectively articulates what the government needs, translates those needs into procurement/solicitation requirements, and identifies issues, risks, and opportunities that shape and influence the soundness of the acquisition strategy.
+In part, this can be attributed to inadequate systems engineering, which when done effectively articulates what the government needs, translates those needs into procurement/solicitation requirements, and identifies issues, risks, and opportunities that shape and influence the soundness of the acquisition strategy.

-Picking the Appropriate Strategy: Selecting which capability delivery approach to use depends on several factors, including what is being acquired, the level of maturity of the enabling technology, the rate at which technology changes, and the stability of the requirements or evolving nature of the need that the acquisition effort is addressing.
+Pick an appropriate strategy.
+Selecting which capability delivery approach to use depends on several factors, including what is being acquired, the level of maturity of the enabling technology, the rate at which technology changes, and the stability of the requirements or evolving nature of the need that the acquisition effort is addressing.
 For most information technology acquisition efforts, experience has shown that an evolutionary/incremental/agile approach is preferred to accommodate and plan for change inherent in software-intensive systems.
-However, incorporating an evolutionary or agile approach to delivery of capability is no guarantee that an acquisition strategy is sound.
+However, incorporating an evolutionary or agile approach into the delivery of capability is no guarantee that an acquisition strategy is sound.
 Other factors also determine the effectiveness of a given strategy .
-These include aspects such as whether the strategy is based on an authoritative assessment of the risk involved in achieving the objectives of the acquisition effort; a realistic test and verification strategy and meaningful event or knowledge-driven milestone reviews to assess progress toward achieving acquisition objectives; and realistic cost, schedule and performance (delivered capability) baselines.
+These include aspects such as whether the strategy is based on an authoritative assessment of the risk involved in achieving the objectives of the acquisition effort, a realistic test and verification strategy and meaningful event- or knowledge-driven milestone reviews to assess progress toward achieving acquisition objectives, and realistic cost, schedule, and performance (delivered capability) baselines.

-- S. Meier, Best project management and systems engineering practices for large-scale federal acquisition programs, Acquisition Community Connection Practice Center, DAU.
+- Meier, S., January 27, 2009, Best project management and systems engineering practices for large-scale federal acquisition programs, Acquisition Community Connection Practice Center, DAU.

-"Government Acquisition Support," MITRE Systems Engineering Competency Model
+"Government Acquisition Support," MITRE Systems Engineering Competency Model, The MITRE Corporation.